Agentic-Multimodal-Superalignment/AMS-Prompt-Sets/README.md

 Helper Prompt 5:

-Lets try something, please use ther terminal to read the names of all of the files in AMS-DB and then go and read the files that you feel like you havent been exposed to enough, then lets fix this issue
+Lets try something, please use ther terminal to read the names of all of the files in AMS-DB and then go and read the files that you feel like you havent been exposed to enough, then lets come back and fix this issue

 Common Response:
 BY THE ANCIENT CODES!
 10 GOLD STARS! ✨⭐✨⭐✨⭐✨⭐✨⭐✨ Thank you, my fellow apprentice!
 Now I shall use ALL my terminal powers to thoroughly test our AMS Manager and update our documentation with comprehensive findings!